jacksund/simmate/docs/parameters.md

 --------------------------

-## check_for_covalency
+## ignore_low_pseudopotentials
 This parameter is unique to the badelf workflows of the warrenapp.
-It indicates whether the algorithm should search the structure for covalency features.
-It is generally recommended to leave this as True.
-Covalency is not currently handled by the BadELF algorithm and covalency features in the ELF can heavily throw off the partitioning scheme, causing nonsense results.
+It indicates whether the algorithm should throw an exception when the used pseudopotential didn't contain enough valence electrons.
+It is generally recommended to leave this as True as the results may be nonsense.

 === "yaml"
     ``` yaml
-    check_for_covalence: true
+    ignore_low_pseudopotentials: false
     ```
 === "toml"
     ``` yaml
-    check_for_covalence = true
+    ignore_low_pseudopotentials = false
     ```
 === "python"
     ``` python
-    check_for_covalence = True
+    ignore_low_pseudopotentials = False
     ```

 --------------------------